Skip to main content

 • diarizerAlpha

-• This parameter controls the ease of appearance of new speakers in speaker diarization for synchronous HTTP and WebSocket interfaces.
-Larger values make new speakers more likely to appear, while smaller values make new speakers less likely to appear. diarizerAlpha=0 is special and is treated as if 1e0, i.e., 1, was specified.
-If not set, it is treated as if diarizerAlpha=0 was specified.
+• This parameter controls the ease of appearance of new speakers in speaker diarization for Synchronous HTTP and WebSocket interfaces.
+Larger values make new speakers more likely to appear, while smaller values make new speakers less likely to appear. diarizerAlpha=0 is special and is treated as if 1e-30 was specified.
+However, for engines that support 8kHz audio, for example, when using the general-purpose engine (-a-general) and sending 8kHz audio, it is treated as if 1e-10 was specified.
+If nothing is set, it is treated as if diarizerAlpha=0 was specified.

 • diarizerTransitionBias

-• This parameter controls the ease of speaker transitions in speaker diarization for synchronous HTTP and WebSocket interfaces.
-Larger values make speaker transitions more likely, while smaller values make speaker transitions less likely. diarizerTransitionBias=0 is special and is treated as if 1e-40 was specified.
-However, for engines supporting 8kHz audio, such as the general-purpose engine (-a-general), when sending 8kHz audio, it is treated as if 1e-20 was specified.
-If not set, it is treated as if diarizerTransitionBias=0 was specified.
+• This parameter controls the ease of speaker transitions in speaker diarization for Synchronous HTTP and WebSocket interfaces.
+Larger values make speaker transitions more likely, while smaller values make speaker transitions less likely. diarizerTransitionBias=0 is special and is treated as if 1e-20 was specified.
+If nothing is set, it is treated as if diarizerTransitionBias=0 was specified.

 How to Set Parameters